Icy and slippery roads. Snow-covered pavements. Reduced visibility. The biting cold.

 Warmth is essential when it’s the winter season.
 If you don’t wanna freeze to death, you’re gonna need certain pieces of clothing to stay warm.

-Even though only a quarter of body heat is lost through the scalp, a simple winter hat to keep you comfortable still matters.
+While losing half your body heat through the head is just an old myth, you should still add a simple winter hat to your winter car emergency kit.
 With a hat, your ears and face won’t get too numb.

 Hand and Foot Warmers

 Suppose your car heater doesn’t work its magic on a winter day.
-Since your hands and feet will feel chilly, it’s best to include hand and foot warmers in your winter car survival kit.
-These warmers will keep you from shivering in the biting cold.
+Since your hands and feet will feel chilly, your winter car survival kit should also include hand and foot warmers.

 A survival blanket is one of your best shots to avoid hypothermia.
 It gives you an extra layer of warmth when the situation becomes critical.
 Since most blankets like this can fit two people, huddling close to your companion will help slow the rate of heat loss.

 It gets dark earlier during winter, so streetlamps might not provide enough light at night.

 If you’re driving late and still find yourself on the road, a tactical flashlight with an extra set of batteries might come in handy in case you encounter car problems along the way.
 It’s an absolute must-have for every winter car kit.

 While battery-operated flashlights are great in emergencies, they’ll eventually run out of power unless you own a rechargeable tac light that comes with a USB cord.

 Bringing an alternative light source like emergency candles will make all the difference.